-As an active Toronto Metropolitan student in a part-time degree program, you can enrol in Chang School courses online using RAMSS at my.ryerson.ca.
+As an active Toronto Metropolitan student in a part-time degree program, you can enrol in Chang School courses online using MyServiceHub at my.torontomu.ca.
 Active Toronto Metropolitan students in part-time degree programs cannot enrol through the Chang School website.

 Course fees for Toronto Metropolitan part-time degree students are due on the due date for the academic term (not at the time of enrolment).
 Part-time degree students pay undergraduate fees and must pay with online banking.

 Late fees will be applied if payment is not received by the end of the month.

 Active Toronto Metropolitan Undergraduate Students Considering a Certificate

 If you are an active Toronto Metropolitan undergraduate student considering taking a Chang School certificate program, you should be aware of possible restrictions.

 For example, certificates cannot be pursued in combination with an undergraduate degree program where the course content is identical, or too similar, to the content of the degree program course requirements.

 If you’re an undergraduate student from another post-secondary institution, you can apply to your home school for permission to study at The Chang School.
 You will need to confirm with your school that you can use these degree credits as transfer credits to fulfill the requirements of your program of study.